 How to Ask Someone to Be Your Reference

 During a job application and interview process, an employer will likely ask you to provide professional references.
 But what are references and how can they help you land a job?
-Here’s what you need to know about professional references and how to secure them!
+We break down the process of asking someone to be your reference!

 What is a professional reference?